Bunnky/Voransik/README.md

 This is a Script made is Autoit (www.Autoit.com)

-It will pickup gold and some drops,
+It will pickup gold and some drops, <br>

-Hotkey sets location of pots
+Hotkey sets location of pots<br>

-It will auto heal you to max heath (not using your mouse) Cures in works
+It will auto heal you to max heath (not using your mouse)<br>

-It force closes The client so no more waiting on close,
+It force closes The client so no more waiting on close, <br>

 Get Autoit At
 	https://www.autoitscript.com/site/autoit/downloads/